codingsoul

 Phase 1: Triage

 The TriageCommand analyzes the ticket against available roles and decides who needs to participate.
 A simple bug fix might only need the Backend Developer.
-No discussion, straight to implementation.
+As multi agents scenarios are unluckily also about money, there will be no discussion, just a straight to implementation.
 A new feature touching API design, infrastructure, and business logic triggers a multi-role discussion.

 Triage determines: